barryclark/jekyll-now/_posts/2022-12-23-configure-centralised-s3-bucket-replication-from-multiple-s3-source-buckets.md

 # Replication is configured via rules.

-You have to create a rule in each source S3 bucket to replicate objects to centralised S3 bucket.
+You have to create a rule in each source S3 bucket to replicate objects to the centralised S3 bucket.
 The bellow step is done only in sources AWS accounts:

 1. Go to the Amazon S3 console